Research project Optimal cultivation of protein crops for poultry feeding

 Research approach

-With field experiments we study how to optimize the cultivation technique of mixed crops in order to obtain maximum protein production.
-We test processing techniques to reduce antinutritional factors, coupled to the different production systems (conventional and organic farming, laying hens and broilers).
-We investigate whether the crop residues can be processed after harvesting using aerobic breakdown by white-rot fungi.
-We determine the interactions between three elements: feed composition, quality of eggs and chicken meat, and the effects on nitrogen excretion in the animals.
-We analyze the sustainability of leguminous crops as an alternative to soy.
+With field experiments we optimized a higher protein content by playing with the cultivation technique of the mixed crops.
+We tested several processing techniques to reduce antinutritional factors, linked to the different production systems (conventional and organic farming, laying hens and broilers).
+We investigated whether the crop residues after harvest could be processed via aerobic decomposition by white rot fungi.
+We determined the interactions between three elements: feed composition, quality of eggs and chicken meat respectively and the effects on nitrogen excretions in the animals.
+We analyzed the sustainability of leguminous crops as an alternative to soy.

 Relevance/Valorization